monsonite/NAND_TICK/README.md

 Any of these "chips"  can be opened - so the underlying logic and functionality can be inspected.

-If converted to disctete LED DTL logic, using through hole components the shift register woyld be about 240mm x100 mm.
-Combo and the KB74 plus ROM and RAM would fit on a similar sized board.
-These could be rack mounted with a simple bus running between them.
+If converted to discrete LED DTL logic, using through-hole components the shift register woyld be about 240mm x100 mm.
+DFF-24.jpg shows how one quarter of the basic KB165 register could be assembled on a 4-layer PCB (internal power and ground planes) with conventional through-hole components.

+The Combo and the KB74 plus ROM and RAM would fit on a similar 240x100mm sized board.
+These could be rack mounted, using DIN41612 backplane connectors with a simple bus running between them.

-NAND_TICK_13 is a half-way house to a working CPU.
-It require the ROM to drive the instruction inputs on the Combo chip, and RAMs with read-write control logic to be added.
+The NAND_TICK_13 circuit is a half-way house to a working CPU.

+It requires the ROM to drive the instruction inputs on the Combo chip, and RAMs with read-write control logic to be added.

 It would probably be a good idea to provide an Input/Output register so that data can be passed in and out via SPI transfers.
 These additions would complete a working design in fewer than 1000 discrete transistors.